Post last updated in December 2020

 SS is a new company but is developing fast and the team have big ambitions.
 The set back posed by the failure to launch the Careers platform is unlikely to dampen this and I fully expect them to try something similar again in 2021 (perhaps time-limited holds?).
 Definitely one to watch.

 SORARE – GLOBAL FANTASY FOOTBALL MEETS BLOCKCHAIN

 Sorare is a slightly different beast to the previously mentioned platforms but is well worth a look.
 Not classed (or regulated) as a gambling platform, this is a global fantasy football game where you can buy, trade and play with official digital player cards.

 Sorare is a French company and has some big backers.
 Developed in 2018, they’ve got the backing of Ubisoft and Andre Schurrle, as well as several million dollars in seed-funding.
 The basic premise seems to be to create the Panini sticker experience of the 21st century – using blockchain instead of physical cards.

 Unlike the blind process of opening a sticker pack (or a Footstock pack), cards come up for auction on the site so you can choose exactly who you want to buy.
 Auctions run throughout the day and night, with card supply strictly limited across different tiers – Rare, Super Rare and Unique.
 You can also buy cards directly from other managers (users) for a premium.

 Sorare has to obtain official licenses for players before issuing cards and started out with the Belgium league, the J League and MLS so expect to see players that you might not be familiar with at first.
-The platform is expanding rapidly and now has over 100 licensed clubs, including big-hitters like Juventus, PSG and Atletico Madrid, adding to the mainstream appeal (and bringing new managers on board directly as clubs promote Sorare to their own fanbase).
+The platform is expanding rapidly and now has over 100 licensed clubs, including big-hitters like Juventus, Bayern Munich, PSG and Real Madrid, adding to the mainstream appeal (and bringing new managers on board directly as clubs promote Sorare to their own fanbase).